quat1024/garden/garden/mods/season2.md

 ## Changelog

+### v2025.09.11

+* In-game version number is now zero-padded, just like it is on mod hosting platforms.
+[GH#1](https://github.com/quat1024/mods/issues/1)
+* Update bundled copy of ModderNameLib to 2025.09.11.

+#### ModderNameLib

+* (1.20.1) Fix Fabric 1.20.1 mods crashing on startup when using Java 17.
+Sorry about that.
+[GH#7](https://github.com/quat1024/mods/issues/7)
+* (1.21.1) Include a small amount of code for working with "retexturable models".
+  * This will come to 1.20.1 at a later time.

+#### Packages

+* (1.20.1) Fix a scenario where if a mod forgets to call `Package#canPlaceItem`, it can lead to a dupe bug.
+It will now void the offending items instead (there isn't much else I can do).
+[GH#8](https://github.com/quat1024/mods/issues/8)
+* (1.21.1) Restructure the package and package-crafter retexturing logic.
+It's a lot simpler now (and uses some of the new moddernamelib code).
+  * This will come to 1.20.1 at a later time

 ### v2025.08.21

 This is a test release of mods created with my new modding pipeline.
 Please report any bugs/crashes.